aprilkrg/django_code_along/PLAN.md

 ```bash
 python3 -m venv .env
 ```
-We'll use the built in `venv` command and call out virtual environment ".env".
+We'll use the built in `venv` command and call our virtual environment ".env".

 *there are other packages like anaconda which can create a virtual environment for you*